Some computations in string topology: Introduction

+So, each closed geodesics $\gamma$ corresponds to a $O(2)$ family of closed geodesics, called the \textit{orbit} of $\gamma$ and denoted by $\bar{\gamma}$.
 Each closed geodesic $\gamma$ is also associated with an infinite family of closed geodesics, by taking iterates of $\gamma$, $\gamma^m$ for $m=\pm 1, \pm 2, \cdots $.
-So, the circle action and iterates of a geodesic produces geometrically the same object, meaning, their images are the same subset of $M$.
+So, the circle action and the iterates of a geodesic produces geometrically the same object, meaning, their images are the same subset of $M$.

-The problem of showing the existence of infinitely many geometrically distinct closed geodesics on any Riemannian manifold, is also known as the closed geodesic problem.
-Here closed geodesics are always understood to be non-constant.
-In \S \ref{preli}, we review some of the important results on this problem.
-The main approach to resolve this problem has been to use topological complexity of the free loop space to force the existence of critical points of the energy functional.
-Topological complexity of a space often reflects on its homology groups(for instance, on the growth of Betti numbers) and algebraic structures on them.

-String products are part of a bunch of algebraic operations on homology of the free loop space, introduced by M. Chas and D. Sullivan in \cite{CS99, Su03}.
-By string products we shall mean the Chas-Sullivan product and the Goresky-Hingston product on homology and cohomology of the free loop space respectively.